decaporg/gatsby-starter-netlify-cms/src/pages/blog/2024-09-27-building-an-advanced-real-time-eeg-analysis-app-with-python-and-brainflow.md

 <br />

 1. **Enable the SPI Interface** using `raspi-config`.
-This step is crucial—without it, your Pi won’t be able to talk to the EEG board.
+This step is crucial - without it, your Pi won’t be able to talk to the EEG board.

     ```bash
     sudo raspi-config